sleelin/portfolito/docs/components/page/logo.md

 ## Usage

-The `<page-logo>` element itself does not provide any content of its own.
+The `<page-logo />` element itself does not provide any content of its own.
 Instead, it acts as a responsive container for your supplied logo image and headings.

 <demo>